learn-co-curriculum/phase-1-first-class-functions/README.md

 ## Learning Goals

-- Define "first-class function"
+- Define "first-class function".
-- Use inline functions
+- Assign a function to variable.
-- Use functions as return values
+- Pass a function as an argument to another function.
-- Define "higher-order function"
+- Write a function that returns a function.

 ## Introduction